publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptI/ch2/m__us_usc_t10_s113.md

 >         “(6) Chiefs of the Services.

+>         “(7) Chief of the National Guard Bureau.

->         “(7) Commanders of combatant commands.
+>         “(8) Commanders of combatant commands.

 >     “(b) __Protection for Additional Personnel.—__

 >         “(1)  __Authority to provide__  __.—__

->         The Secretary of Defense, under regulations prescribed by the Secretary and in accordance with guidelines approved by the Secretary and the Attorney General, may authorize qualified members of the Armed Forces and qualified civilian employees of the Department of Defense to provide physical protection and personal security within the United States to individuals other than individuals described in paragraphs (1) through (7) of subsection (a) if the Secretary determines that such protection and security are necessary because—
+>         The Secretary of Defense, under regulations prescribed by the Secretary and in accordance with guidelines approved by the Secretary and the Attorney General, may authorize qualified members of the Armed Forces and qualified civilian employees of the Department of Defense to provide physical protection and personal security within the United States to individuals other than individuals described in paragraphs (1) through (8) of subsection (a) if the Secretary determines that such protection and security are necessary because—

 >             “(A) there is an imminent and credible threat to the safety of the individual for whom protection is to be provided; or